-The requirement related to isolating and partitioning the fire areas on the facility entails, inter alia, that a sufficient number of sectioning valves shall be installed in the processing plant to ensure that any potential fire load/action from leaks in each and every segment does not make an uncontrolled spread and/or escalation possible out of the area where the leak started.
+The requirement related to isolating and partitioning the fire areas on the facility entails, inter alia, that a sufficient number of sectioning valves shall be installed in the processing plant to ensure that any potential fire load from leaks in each and every segment does not make an uncontrolled spread and/or escalation possible out of the area where the leak started.
 The concrete barrier elements that are to have the necessary fire resistance, should be determined on the basis of each and every fire area and relevant barrier functions.
-In order to determine the heat load/action per time unit and the extent of fires, potential initial leak rates that can occur, should be used, and systems for depressurisation can be taken into account.
-To make the design robust, leak rates based on conservative preconditions should be used; i.e. initial rates that result in unfavourable combinations of heat load/action, fire size and fire duration.
+In order to determine the heat load per time unit and the extent of fires, potential initial leak rates that can occur, should be used, and systems for depressurisation and drainage for those cases where it is relevant, can be taken into account.
+To make the design robust, leak rates based on conservative preconditions should be used; i.e. initial rates that result in unfavourable combinations of heat load, fire size and fire duration.